The

 - x

-- The double float with the x coordinate of the current pointer position.
+- The double float for the x coordinate of the current pointer position.

 - y

-- The double float with the x coordinate of the current pointer position.
+- The double float for the x coordinate of the current pointer position.

 - Returns